EOSIO/eos/Docker/README.md

 ```

-*NOTE:* the defalut version is the latest, you can change it to what you want
+*NOTE:* the default version is the latest, you can change it to what you want

 run `docker pull eosio/eos:latest`